 Back Pain & Neck Pain Relief in Monmouth County

 Pain and discomfort can interfere with even basic daily activities.
-At Champion Chiropractic we aim to ease the pain by re-establishing proper joint function and mobility, eliminating any unwanted pain and discomfort.
+At Champion Health we aim to ease the pain by re-establishing proper joint function and mobility, eliminating any unwanted pain and discomfort.

 Back pain is a common injury that can cause great pain and interfere with the daily functions of your life.
 Prior to the sudden onset of a back injury there is generally a pre-existing weakness within the internal structure of the spine.
 This weakness will then become vulnerable, triggering pain by the lifting of a heavy object, a sudden, quick movement or the sitting in a position for too long of a period.

 - Strain and/or injury to the muscles or ligaments supporting the back

 - Small fractures to the spine from osteoporosis